 - Maintaining effective customer service and supply chain, in the main related to efficient movement of goods

-Our established Brexit project group has fully assessed each area and likely impacts have been evaluated.
-We are also represented on the Brexit sub-committee of the UK Chemical Industries Association.
+Our established Brexit project group has fully assessed each area, likely impacts have been evaluated and we are now putting concrete mitigation plans in place We continue to play an active role on the Brexit sub-committee of the UK Chemical Industries Association.

-Since our last update in June, uncertainty over the eventual Brexit impact has, if anything, increased.
-We have thus switched into full contingency planning mode with a view to ensuring business continuity under a “no deal” Brexit.
+Since our last update in February, uncertainty over the eventual Brexit impact has, unfortunately, not diminished.
+We have thus continued in full contingency planning mode with a view to ensuring business continuity under a “no deal” Brexit.
 We continue to hope that a business-friendly deal can be reached but we remain of the belief that our ability to do business with customers and other partners will not be materially affected, even under the harshest exit.

-We are making minor amendments to our internal trading model within Europe to ensure that our ability to move UK manufactured product onto the continent and vice-versa is not at risk.
-These amendments include reviewing which ports and airports are best placed to offer the appropriate service levels post-Brexit, as well as ensuring that we have the right Croda companies (i.e. those with full EU recognition) looking after our imports and exports.
-We do not expect customers or suppliers to be significantly affected by our changes.
+We are continuing to refine our internal trading model within Europe to ensure that our ability to move UK manufactured product onto the continent and vice-versa is not at risk.
+In addition to the changes discussed in earlier updates, we have been working hard to ensure that we have a fully compliant model from a VAT, duty and tariff perspective.
+We continue to do everything we can to ensure that customers or suppliers are not significantly affected by the changes.

 Customer service and supply chain

-By building the right buffer stock in the EU and having the right plans in place to quickly re-register our products, we anticipate protecting customer service levels as we navigate through the first weeks and months of Brexit.
+By building the right buffer stock in the EU and the UK, and having the right plans in place to quickly transfer registration of our products, we anticipate protecting customer service levels as we navigate through the first weeks and months of Brexit.